What is Finch app? What parents need to know

 What is Finch app?

 Positive habits earn users points called rainbow stones, which they can spend on clothes and furniture for their bird.
-Users can set their own custom goals or use one of the games suggestions, which include exercising, tidying and connecting with loved ones.
+Users can set their own custom goals or use one of the app’s suggestions, which include exercising, tidying and connecting with loved ones.

-Finch is available on iOS and Android devices.
-It is free to download, and can be used effectively for free, but a paid version also exists.
-This version costs £70.99/year, but a 7-day free trial can be used before committing to paying for Finch Plus.
+Finch Plus costs £70.99/year, but users can sign up for a 7-day free trial before committing to paying for Finch Plus.
 The premium version gives addition customisation options for birds, more in-depth habit tracking and removes adverts.
+However, you can still use the app effectively with the free version.

 The app is rated PEGI 3, meaning it is suitable for kids of all ages.